ctlab/mwcsr/README.md

 ## Quick start

-Load `mwcsr`, as well as `igraph` package, which contains function for graph manipulations.
+Load `mwcsr`, as well as `igraph` package, which contains functions for graph manipulations.

 ``` r